haoliangwu/vscode-poshi/README.md

 * Function(Pending)
 * Path(Pending)

-To use Linters, you just need to nothing.
+To use Linters, you just need to do nothing.
 The Linters will trigger automatically considering the file's extension, eg: .testcase type will trigger testcaseLinter.

 The Linters includes two level, **warning** and **error**.
-The warning level mean the code could be more robust, the error level means the code has errors of syntax and format.
+The warning level means the code could be more robust, the error level means the code has errors of syntax and format.

 ### Symbol & Hover
 * Symbol(In Progress)